THUNLP-MT/MEAN/README.md

 The following instructions will suppose the structure data renumbered by imgt is located at the folder *all_structures/imgt*.

 ## Experiments
 We have provided the shell scripts for different procedures of the experiments, which are located either in the folder *scripts* or in the root folder of our repo.
 For scripts in *scripts*, you can run them without arguments to see their hints of usage, which will also be illustrated in README later.
 One thing that might need explanation is the mode parameter which takes the value of either 100 or 111. **100** means only heavy chain is used in the context, and **111** means heavy chain, light chain as well as the epitope are considered in the context.
-The later one is the complete setting of antigen-binding CDR design, whereas the first one is only for comparison with RefineGNN.
-Also, for specifying the type of model to use, effmcatt represents our MEAN.
+The later one is the complete setting of antigen-binding CDR design, whereas the first one is only for comparison with RefineGNN. \<model type\> in the argument only specify the prefix of the directory to save/load the checkpoints, we use **mean** in the following sections.

 ### K-fold evaluation on SAbDab
 We have provided the scripts for data preparation, k-fold training and evaluation